 - Sells reusable items in retail stores

 - Generates critical revenue to support the mission through sales and recycling efforts

 Reduce, Reuse, Recycle at Goodwill and help your community.

 When a donation cannot be sold in a Goodwill store every effort is made to keep it out of local landfills through salvage and recycling efforts.
 Through the Reconnect program, a partnership with Dell, Goodwill recycles computers and computer related equipment of any brand and in any condition.
 Learn more about the Dell Reconnect program.

-In 2020, Goodwill Industries of the Valleys kept 11 million pounds out of landfills, in our 35 county, 14 city service area in Virginia.
+Goodwill Industries of the Valleys keeps between 10 and 13 million pounds out of landfills each year, in our 35 county, 14 city service area in Virginia.

 Reduce: By making donating and recycling easy, Goodwill helps to reduce the amount of materials that would otherwise end up in local landfills.

 Reuse: Goodwill sells your donations in stores at affordable prices and gives them a second life.
 When shopping at Goodwill, you not only help the environment, you also support training and employment programs that help people in our community get back to work.

 Recycle: Goodwill is committed to making sure that donations that have reached the end of their useful life are recycled in an environmentally friendly manner, thus preventing them from ending up in local landfills.
 This is especially important for electronics, computers, or small appliances that no longer work and potentially contain hazardous materials.